google/codeworld/web/help/GuideUnit1.md

 that tells a computer step-by-step what to do.
 In CodeWorld, though, code is more like a *dictionary* or *glossary*.
 It tells the computer what words mean.

-Here's the code you just wrote and what its parts mean.
+Here's the code you just wrote and what its parts mean

     | `program`  | `=` | `drawingOf(` | `codeWorldLogo`     | `)` |
     |------------|-----|--------------|---------------------|-----|